What is Information Literacy?

 - a critical perspective, a point of view, a framework that guides how people consume, evaluate, produce, use, and archive information

 - a cluster of core, interconnected competencies that people possess that are associated with their ability to identify, find, evaluate, apply, and acknowledge information.

-Synonyms: Data Information Literacy, Science Communication, STEM Literacy for Learning, STEM Literacy for Learning.
+Synonyms: Data Information Literacy, Science Communication, STEM Literacy for Learning

 Information Literacy as a Theoretical Construct